Terence Ernst, 75, St. Cloud

 Terence Ernst was born May 3, 1944 in St. Paul, Minnesota to Clarence and Catherine (Biskop) Ernst.
 He married Jane Stoner on September 9, 1967 in Iowa.

 Terry is survived by his mother, Catherine Ernst, St. Paul and son; Mark (Amy) Ernst of St. Cloud, and their children: Jackson, Logan, Justine, Noelle, Grace and Maria and daughter, Merith (Kevin) Starren of St. Cloud, and their children, Jacob and Kylie.
-He was preceded in death by his father, Clarence.
+He was preceded in death by his father, Clarence and wife, Jane on April 23, 2018.